IISuperluminaLII/1-50B_MoEMLALatentLLM/pdf_citations/README.md

 - ✅ Penedo et al. (2024) - "The RefinedWeb Dataset for Falcon LLM" (arXiv:2306.01116)
 - ✅ Penedo et al. (2024) - "The FineWeb Datasets: Decanting the Web for the Finest Text Data at Scale" (arXiv:2406.17557)
 - ✅ Li et al. (2024) - "DataComp-LM: In search of the next generation of training sets for language models" (arXiv:2406.11794)
-- ✅ Zhou et al. (2024) - "A Survey of LLM × DATA" (arXiv:2510.00866)
-- ✅ Saada et al. (2024) - "The Data-Quality Illusion: Rethinking Classifier-Based Quality Filtering for LLM Pretraining"
+- ✅ Thiziri Nait Saada et al. (2024) - "The Data-Quality Illusion" (arXiv:2510.00866)
-- ✅ Kim et al. (2024) - "Rethinking KenLM: Good and Bad Model Ensembles for Efficient Text Quality Filtering"
+- ✅ Yungi Kim et al. (2024) - "Rethinking KenLM: Good and Bad Model Ensembles for Efficient Text Quality Filtering" (arXiv:2409.09613)

 ### Citation Status Summary